Ritz Brothers: Tributes

 The influence of the Ritz Brothers was greater than their film career, in part because of their long career as nightclub entertainers.
 They influenced actors including Danny Kaye, Jerry Lewis, and Sid Caesar.
 In his 1976 film Silent Movie, Mel Brooks paid tribute to the Ritz Brothers by casting Harry in a cameo (he is the fellow leaving a tailor's shop).
 It was the actor's last role.

 In a 1976 Esquire article, Harry Stein makes the case that many top comedians were influenced by, and even borrowed bits from, Harry Ritz.
 In an interview in Playboy magazine, George Carlin said Harry Ritz "invented the moves for a whole generation" of comedians.

 Other tributes to them include mentions in The Simpsons (episode "Mountain of Madness"), M*A*S*H (episode "Aid Station"), Soap (TV series) (episode 48), and the films Pretty Woman, Mr. Saturday Night and My Favorite Year: "On the funny side, there's the Marx Brothers, except Zeppo, the Ritz Brothers, no exceptions, both Laurel and Hardy, and Woody Woodpecker."
-Another tribute to The Ritz Brothers appeared in Leave It to Beaver (Season 6, Episode 30, "The Book Report"), where Beaver (Theodore Cleaver) writes a book report about 'The Three Musketeers' based on the Ritz Brothers movie of the same name.
+Another tribute to The Ritz Brothers appeared in Leave It to Beaver (Season 6, Episode 30, "The Book Report"), where elementary-school student Beaver writes a book report about The Three Musketeers based on the Ritz Brothers movie of the same name.

 They received a star on the Hollywood Walk of Fame in 1987, in response to a campaign led by comedians Jan Murray, Red Buttons, Milton Berle, and Phyllis Diller.
 In 1996, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to them.

 They were the favorite musical clowns of the German-Jewish poet Else Lasker-Schüler, and they appear as characters in her last play, I and I (Ich und Ich).

 Norman Lear has said of Harry Ritz and the Ritz Brothers, "Harry Ritz was as funny as any human being, in or out of comedy, I have ever [met]... he was a jewel, in a glorious setting, and his brothers were the setting."